 The Fear and Greed Index becomes a bellwether for when fear is at its peak, and irrational anxiety guides the actions of otherwise reasonable investors.

-If using the Fear and Greed Index, watch for strong currents of fear, and when they hit, watch for companies that are undervalued.
-That way, you can uncover some otherwise hidden opportunities for great investment, provided you stay with the stock for the long haul.
+If you are using the Fear and Greed Index, watch for strong currents of fear, and when they hit, watch for companies that are undervalued.
+That way, you can uncover some otherwise hidden opportunities for great investment, provided you stay in for the long haul.

 While the Fear and Greed Index might sound like a fun investment metric, there’s a strong case to be made for its merit.
 Consider, for example, the fascinating—and perhaps wacky—research that has gone into the foundations of a related field known as behavioral finance.
 For example, some scientists have studied how often rats press a bar in hopes of getting a reward as a measure of human fear and greed.